 How do I report a code violation?

-You can call the Code Compliance Division at 305-673-7555 from 8:30 am to 5:00 pm Monday through Friday or you may call 305-604-CITY (2489) at any time, 24 hours a day.
-A Dispatcher will field your call, and provide you with a case number.
+You can call the Code Compliance Department at 305-673-7555 from 8:30 am to 5:00 pm Monday through Friday or you may call 305-604-CITY (2489) at any time, 24 hours a day.
+A dispatcher will field your call, and provide you with a case number.
 You may also enter a complaint through our City of Miami Beach website, under "Make a Request / Register a Complaint."

 How can I check the status of a complaint?

 You can check the status on-line at www.miamibeachfl.gov.
 On the home page left menu bar option of “Check the Status of…” select “code violations.”
 You will be directed to a web page called Permit Manager.
 To check on the status of a code violation, you can enter either the property address, or the violation number.
 The violation number would be entered in the space called “permit number.”